Repair or replace, that is the question. Or at least it would be if Shakespeare had worked as a maintenance manager in the 21st century…

 This last point we’ve made, about maintenance costs and repeat failures, takes us to another very important consideration: the age of the equipment.
 Unlike a fine wine, machines do not get better over the years.
 However, there is one similarity between the two in that they do both get more expensive.
 As time passes, it becomes more and more difficult to find spare parts and, in some cases, it becomes impossible to find parts like the original ones.

 A piece of equipment that is nearing the end of its life expectancy carries more maintenance costs, both preventive and corrective.
 Therefore, always review carefully all the data you collected about its operation before you decide to repair it!
 It may just be time to bid your fairwells to that faithful light fitting you got all those years ago…

 The age of the equipment leads us to something that’s somewhat taboo: the efficiency of old machines, or the lack thereof.
 Not only do older machines go through more downtime, but they might also have a lower OEE than new equipment.
-You should carefully review this metric when deciding to repair or replace a piece of equipment.
+You should carefully review this metric (preferably, using a good CMMS) when deciding to repair or replace a piece of equipment.